darkhelmet/verboselogging/posts/rake-tutorial.md

 And now, on Monday, I get to start my new job playing with Rails all day long.
 Funny how things change.
-Regardless, the quality of this tutorial hasn’t changed, so here it is again.
+Regardless, the quality of this tutorial hasn't changed, so here it is again.

 [Rails Envy: Ruby on Rails Rake Tutorial](http://www.railsenvy.com/2007/6/11/ruby-on-rails-rake-tutorial)